 To our knowledge- they never spoke again and never will.

-♦ To the pickup artist world, this type of "beta" behavior/language might seem like it would "kill attraction."
+♦ To the pick up artist world, this type of "beta" behavior/language might seem like it would "kill attraction."
 It doesn't.
 Not if you are better looking than the girl is.
 When you are better looking and/or cooler than the girl is- you can say whatever you want.
-Alli already liked him, if anything- it make him seem like a more down-to-earth guy since he is so good looking.
+Alli already liked him, if anything- it makes him seem like a more down-to-earth guy since he is so good looking.
 Even to Claire, the hottest girl in the group, hearing this made Ryan seem really humble and hotter.

 Since you don't know Allison you might think that she IS A FREAK and a psychopath based on her behavior.
-I don't blame you and actually I suggest that hold that assumption, since after all- you can absolutely go by first impressions, they are correct 99% of the time when trying to make sense of human behavior.
+I don't blame you and actually I suggest that you hold that assumption, since after all- you can absolutely go by first impressions, they are correct 99% of the time when trying to make sense of human behavior.
 I can tell you, based on my experience of knowing Alli for 4 years and sleeping with her for about 3 months in 2010, she is one of the most drama-free girls I've met in Los Angeles to this day.
 Alli would fall into the 1% of girls that isn't a depressed oddball, despite the incident.

 We don't know how Ryan "interpreted" the situation, but something tells me that he felt like he "wasn't good looking enough," based on his interaction with Claire and somewhat based on how he interacted with our group.